jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 The problem is that we have high levels of computing available to us yet we are not really using any of it.
 Our own laptops are fully powered and used as primary workstations.
 Yet when it comes to developers writing code, QA testers, Operations and Security people, these resources are not being used--we have ad-hoc efforts to gain some hardware, any hardware, for testing.
 This leads to a fractured development and inconsistent experiences, which often lead to short cuts and compromises that your are forced to pay later.

-Enter Mitchell Hashimoto and Hashicorp.
+Enter Mitchell Hashimoto and HashiCorp.
 They started in 2010 with a radical mission to automate everything they could into repeatable steps using single tools that handle abstractions.
-Hashicorp was platform agnostic and focused on the process of automation.
+HashiCorp was platform agnostic and focused on the process of automation.
 They succeeded and are now considered the industry leaders in the arena.
 Quite frankly there are no other tools that even compete in this space.  [https://www.hashicorp.com/files/DevOps-Defined.pdf](https://www.hashicorp.com/files/DevOps-Defined.pdf "Problem Hashi is solving").

-At that time, [Hashicorp](https://hashicorp.com "Hashicorp") was born.
-This was in 2010 and Mitchell's first task was easing the deployment, connection, and most importantly abstracting the network address translation bewtween host and guest operating systems.
+At that time, [HashiCorp](https://hashicorp.com "HashiCorp") was born.
+This was in 2010 and Mitchell's first task was easing the deployment, connection, and most importantly abstracting the network address translation between host and guest operating systems.
 He created [Vagrant](https://vagrantup.com "Vagrant") to do just this.
-Vagrant initally was a VritualBox only porduct but has moved to be an abstraction layer now for multiple virtualization and container platforms
+Vagrant initially was a VirtualBox only product but has moved to be an abstraction layer now for multiple virtualization and container platforms

 ### How Vagrant Benefits You[^154]